Greetings crazy cat people! Skye Blake here with some tidbits I’ve uncovered for you about cat food and water bowls… and fountains too!

 If you’ve ruled out medical problems, you might want to try something new… your cat might just need a different food or water bowl.

 Let’s discover more about them…

-- Automatic Feeders
+- Timed Feeders

 Some photos on this page are links to Amazon where I receive a small commission when you buy them… and I get to share them with qualified rescues!